tapptitude/tapptitude-swift/README.md

 ![alt text](https://img.shields.io/badge/license-MIT-green)

-Tapptitude Swift is a Xcode library to speed up iOS development including Xcode App Template that automates the process of creating the foundation for the new iOS Application.
+Tapptitude Swift is a Xcode library to speed up iOS development for usual scenario.
+Dispaying a scrollable list with multiple kinds of cells, handling loading more data for you.
+Support for empty view and reloading data is also present.

 ## Installation